 The trick here is to tailor and adapt the automated message for different social media platforms.

 If you think about it, a platform like Tumblr does not function the same way as Facebook.
 What you decide to post on it might be considered spam on other social media sites, or the specific writing style might not fit both platforms.

 Understanding the audience and system of each website can ease the process of customizing a message and adapting it across different sites.

-Sure, this process can take an immense amount of time and resources, however, you can make use of marketing automation tools, like CoSchedule, to help you not only create customized messages across your platforms but also measure how successful those messages are.
+Sure, this process can take an immense amount of time and resources, however, you can make use of marketing automation tools, like CoSchedule (Affiliate link), to help you not only create customized messages across your platforms but also measure how successful those messages are.